Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Related Work

-Price of anarchy-like bounds in potential games using equilibrium stability refinements (\textit{e.g.}, stochastically stable states) have been explored before \cite{Chung:2008:PSA:1483688.1483722,SaberiPoA,Ackermann:2009:CID:1582716.1582732}.
+Price of anarchy-like bounds in potential games using equilibrium stability refinements (e.g., stochastically stable states) have been explored before \cite{Chung:2008:PSA:1483688.1483722,SaberiPoA,Ackermann:2009:CID:1582716.1582732}.
 Our approach and techniques are more expansive in scope, since they also allow for computing the actual likelihoods of each equilibrium as well as the topology of the regions of attractions of different equilibria.

-This paper builds upon recent positive performance results for the replicator dynamics (and discrete-time variants).
+We build upon positive performance results for replicator dynamics (and discrete-time variants).
 The key reference is \cite{Kleinberg09multiplicativeupdates}, where many key ideas including the fact that replicator dynamics can significantly outperform worst case equilibria were introduced.
-Replicator can outperform even best case equilibria by converging to cycles \cite{paperics11,sigecom11}.
+This stability analysis can be generalized to deterministic variants of replicator~\cite{ITCS15MPP}.
+Replicator can outperform even best case equilibria by converging to cycles~\cite{paperics11,sigecom11}.